| CLI LAND CAPABILITY OF

 purposes.
 Egg Lake, which was once an excellent production place and

+imporTant migration stop, is now dry and farmed.
 Ratings on the Assiniboine River Plain vary from Class 2 to 5.
 North of the Qu'Appelle

 River (moraine), the most important limitations are gentle topography